atenfyr/UAssetAPI/docs/src/api/uassetapi.unversioned.usmap.md

 ### **SkipBlueprintSchemas**

 Whether or not to skip blueprint schemas serialized in this mappings file.
-Only useful for testing.

 ```csharp
 public bool SkipBlueprintSchemas;